Cleaning and Preservation of Coins - A Complete Guide

 NOTE: Coins should never be worked on with metallic objects such as knives or needles, because this will leave irreparable scratch traces.

-1) Soaking Before Cleaning
+1) How To Soak Coins Before Cleaning

 Soaking of the newly dug coins can be done either in warm soapy water or in oils such as Olive Oil, Mineral Oil and Motor WD-40 Oil.

-A. Soaking in warm water with soap or detergent helps loose and lift the dirt without doing anything to the coin itself, provided the water does not have any dissolved impurities, for instance, atmospheric carbon, in it.
+A. Soaking in warm water with soap or detergent helps loose and lift the dirt without doing anything to a coin itself, provided the water does not have any dissolved impurities, for instance, atmospheric carbon, in it.

 B. Soaking in Olive Oil is an effective method for loosening the dirt, but, if the coin is left in for a long time, a slight chemical attack on coin metal may occur due to the presence of fatty acids and traces of sulfur compounds in olive oil.

 The coins should not be laid flat on the bottom.
-For example, they should be placed on the imrovized "trays" - plastic strips cut out of a food container's cover, which have high edge.
+For example, they should be placed on the improvised "trays" - plastic strips cut out of a food container's cover, which have high edge.
 Thus, both sides of each coin are exposed to the oil.

 Soaking Coins in Olive Oil